samc5/expertify/README.md

 As an RSS reader, Expertify allows users to combine feeds from various news sources and blogs into one inbox (or multiple)

-Currently a demo of the app is in hosted at https://expertify.samcowan.net/
+Currently a demo of the app is in hosted at https://expertify.samcowan.net/.
+I have been building this app since January 2024 and plan to continue adding features in the near future.

 ## Features